maxzheng/great-life-guide/README.md

    and emotions, and let go of negative ones and everything else.
 Then you are completely relaxed, focused, happy, and nothing from the outside can disturb you -- no matter what others say or do to you.
 Your life is perfect at this moment.

 3. **Energize your body, passion, and mind.** This is the raw energy that enables you to do everything at peak performance consistently.
-Exercise regularly to build up energy in your body, do what you love and be your true self to let your passion flow freely and wildly, always keep learning and thinking to push the boundary of your mind, and finally don't forget to rest well to rejuvenate.
-Keep your heart pumping fast and live passionately!
+Exercise regularly to build up energy in your body.
+Do what you love, enjoy everything that you do, and be your true self to let your passion flow freely and wildly.
+Always keep learning and thinking to push the boundary of your mind, and finally don't forget to rest well to rejuvenate.
+Keep your heart pumping fast and live passionately! :heart:
-   :heart:

 4. **Aim for your goal.** This provides the direction for what you want to do so you don't wander around aimlessly going nowhere.
 There can be many goals, but aim at only one for a period of time to make good progress, then your life is